timrecursify/Astropal/docs/README.md

-# Astropal.io - A/B Testing Cosmic Intelligence Platform
+# Astropal.io

-**Advanced cosmic intelligence system with comprehensive A/B testing capabilities**

-## 🚀 Quick Start

-A modern React + TypeScript application built with Vite, featuring sophisticated A/B testing implementation and cosmic-themed UI.
+Personalized daily cosmic highlights delivered by email.
+Built with React + TypeScript, deployed on Cloudflare Pages + Functions, with a robust A/B testing system for page variants, taglines, and CTAs.

 ## 🏗️ Project Structure